-Common Name Scientific Name EPBC Act Status NC Act Status Preferred Habitat Likelihood of Occurrence - Samadera bidwillii Vulnerable Vulnerable The species is endemic to Qld and is currently known in several locations between Scawfell Island near Mackay, and Goomboorian, north of Gympie.
+Common Name Scientific Name EPBC Act Status NC Act Status Preferred Habitat Likelihood of Occurrence quassia Samadera bidwillii Vulnerable Vulnerable The species is endemic to Qld and is currently known in several locations between Scawfell Island near Mackay, and Goomboorian, north of Gympie.
 It occurs in lowland rainforest or on rainforest margins, but it can be found in other forest types such as open forest and woodland up to 510 m altitude.
-Moderate - There are several records of this species within a 25-50 km radius of the Study Area, occurring within the ecotone between vine thicket and eucalypt woodland.
-Suitable vine thicket communities and eucalypt woodlands below 510 m in altitude provide potential habitat for the species within the Study Area. - Solanum dissectum Endangered Endangered The species is endemic to Qld and found within a region bounded by the towns of Blackwater to Bauhinia to Thangool to Dululu, which is centred about 150 km west of Gladstone.
+Known - Within the Development Corridor, this species was recorded in RE 11.11.3.
+The population occurred as a small shrub, from $0.3 - 0.7$ m tall.
+It occurred across approximately 0.03 ha of moderately steep, rocky terrain. - Solanum dissectum Endangered Endangered The species is endemic to Qld and found within a region bounded by the towns of Blackwater to Bauhinia to Thangool to Dululu, which is centred about 150 km west of Gladstone.
 It is restricted to very small, localised areas where populations exist.
 It is found in open forest and woodland habitats where brigalow (Acacia harpophylla) and/or lapunyah (Eucalyptus thozetiana) characterise the dominant vegetation types on solodic soils.
 Low - No suitable habitat occurs within the Study Area. - Solanum johnsonianum Endangered Endangered The species is endemic to Qld and found in a region bounded by the town of Rolleston to Theodore to Biloela to Dululu, which is centred about 160 km west of Gladstone.
 It may be found in very small, localised areas on heavy cracking clays soils where brigalow (Acacia harpophylla) dominates or co-dominates.
 Other associated species include lapunyah (Eucalyptus thozetiana) and an understorey of wilga (Geijera parviflora).
 Low - No suitable habitat occurs within the Study Area.

-Common Name Scientific Name EPBC Act Status NC Act Status Preferred Habitat Likelihood of Occurrence Threatened Fauna Threatened Fauna Birds curlew sandpiper Calidris ferruginea Critically Endangered, Migratory Endangered The species mainly occurs on intertidal mudflats in sheltered coastal areas such as estuaries, bays, inlets and lagoons, and around non-tidal swamps, lakes and lagoons near the coast, and ponds in saltworks and sewage farms.
+Common Name Scientific Name EPBC Act Status NC Act Status Preferred Habitat Likelihood of Occurrence Threatened Fauna Birds curlew sandpiper Calidris ferruginea Critically Endangered, Migratory Endangered The species mainly occurs on intertidal mudflats in sheltered coastal areas such as estuaries, bays, inlets and lagoons, and around non-tidal swamps, lakes and lagoons near the coast, and ponds in saltworks and sewage farms.
 They are also recorded less often inland, including around ephemeral and permanent lakes, dams, waterholes and bore drains, usually with bare edges of mud or sand, occurring in both fresh and brackish waters.
-Unlikely - No proximal records for this species exist, and the inland location of the Study Area is unlikely to provide suitable habitat. greater sand plover Charadrius leschenaultii Vulnerable, Migratory Vulnerable The species is almost entirely coastal, inhabiting littoral and estuarine habitats.
+Unlikely - No proximal records for this species exist, and the inland location of the Study Area is unlikely to provide suitable habitat. greater sand plover Charadrius Ieschenaultii Vulnerable, Migratory Vulnerable The species is almost entirely coastal, inhabiting littoral and estuarine habitats.
 They mainly occur on sheltered sandy, shelly or muddy beaches, large intertidal mudflats, sandbanks, salt-marshes, estuaries, coral reefs, rocky islands rock platforms, tidal lagoons and dunes near the coast.
 Low - Suitable habitat does not occur within the Study Area.
 Records for this species occur within the wider Project region though are further east towards the coast.
 Coxen's fig- parrot Cyclopsitta diophthalma coxeni Endangered Endangered The species occurs in rainforest habitats including subtropical, dry, littoral and vine forest types.
 Within these habitats, the species is likely to favour alluvial areas that support figs and other trees with fleshy fruits.
 The species has also been recorded in sub-littoral mixed scrub; corridors of riparian vegetation in woodland, open woodland or other types of cleared habitat; and isolated stands of fig or other trees on urban, agricultural or cleared land.
 Low - The Study Area is located north of the historic range of the species.
 The Study Area may provide suitable habitat within vine forest and riparian woodland habitats.